FlashpointProject/launcher/README.md

 ### Links
 * [Flashpoint Archive](http://flashpointarchive.org) - Download Flashpoint here (the launcher is bundled with it)
-* [Donate](https://opencollective.com/flashpointarchive) - Funds go towards the Flashpoint Archive non-profit to sustain archival efforts, not to fund developers of the launcher.
+* [Donate](https://opencollective.com/flashpointarchive) - Funds go towards the Flashpoint Archive to sustain archival efforts, not to fund developers of the launcher.

 ## About
 The Flashpoint Launcher (FPL) is a desktop application made for browsing, storing and launching other applications (games, animations, web apps etc.).
-It is specifically made for Flashpoint Archive, a non-profit with the goal of furthering archival and accessibility efforts for games, animations and other digital interactive experiences on the web.
+It is specifically made for Flashpoint Archive, a project with the goal of furthering archival and accessibility efforts for games, animations and other digital interactive experiences on the web.

 See the `docs` folder for more information on setting up Flashpoint and Extension authoring.